MJafarMashhadi/Haplophysh/README.md

 Also I learned how important it is that the model size (number of trainable parameters / its learning capacity) and the data set size to be proportionate.
 One of the models that combines character level and word level embeddings is almost the same architecture that URLNet proposed but it is way smaller because my data volume was orders of magnitude smaller.
 It still manages to perform pretty well sometimes surpassing URLNet.

 These two were the highlights for me but there are many things to learn doing such a project, listed below.
 I had already learned many of them while doing my Masters' thesis; yet it is worth mentioning that these can be other take aways of this project.
-If any one wants to see some examples of how to do these things in Keras and TensorFlow 2 they can take a look at this repository!
+If anyone wants to see some examples of how to do these things in Keras and TensorFlow 2 they can take a look at this repository!

 - How embeddings word
 - How to deal with 1-D convolutions for sequence processing